 Like his mentors, Phillips draws efficiently and cleanly; he draws a good line, like his father before him.
 And he’s always fun.
-Here’s another Roth-style “car monster: for a local business: it’s got both the Jimbo Leer _and_ flames and teeth _and_ bulging Roth eyes.
+Here’s another Roth-style “car monster: for a local business: it’s got the Jimbo Leer and flames and teeth and bulging Roth eyes.

 This tee from Phillips is not so attitudinal, but very much in the spirit of Santa Cruz (where even the meatballs ride the curl of spaghetti waves in oceans of marinara).

 Here is a surf-themed shirt commissioned by a local electrician for his business.
 Many tradesmen in these parts grew up surfing and still head out to the waves daily or weekly.
 The shirt includes the true trademark of all electrician shirts — an electricity pun.
 “Service that will shock you!”

-Yes, Phillips turns out tees that have nothing to do with adolescent males or board sports or Rothian monsters.
+Phillips does turn out tees that have nothing to do with adolescent males or board sports or Rothian monsters.
 This one’s for a local consultancy that helps rehabilitate damaged natural habitats, and makes tools for doing so.

 Here’s another t-shirt that’s outside Phillips’ usual purview.
 It was commissioned for a well-beloved local restaurant and resort hotel over on the beach in Aptos.
 The shirt is very much about the romantic moment — though that koi fish has real attitude.